Japan’s Private Banks

 Even though Japanese big banks have a restriction for coal finance, all of these banks’ policies are not fully consistent with the goal of the Paris Agreement.
-In part because of their continued support for coal-fired power projects to which they committed before the enactment of those policies and all have exceptions that will enable these banks to continue to support coal projects.
-In addition, these banks’ coal policies are only applicable for project finance, which means they are allowed to keep funding in shares and bonds under their current coal policy.
+In part, because all three banks have exceptions that will enable these banks to continue to support coal projects.
+In addition, these banks’ coal policies are only applicable for project-tied finance, which means they are allowed to keep funding in corporate finance, shares and bonds under their current coal policy.

 No Coal Japan calls on Japanese private banks to